Olympus Introduces First-of-its-Kind Contained Tissue Extraction System, Restoring Healthcare Option for Gynecologists and Women

 For more information, to schedule a training session, or to evaluate the Olympus Contained Tissue Extraction System, please contact your Olympus representative, or call 800-848-9024 or visit containedtissueextraction.com .

 About Olympus Medical Systems Group

-Olympus Medical Systems Group, a division of global technology leader Olympus, develops solutions for healthcare professionals that help improve clinical outcomes, reduce overall costs and enhance quality of life for their patients.
+Olympus Medical Systems Group, a division of global technology leader Olympus, develops solutions for healthcare professionals to help improve clinical outcomes, reduce overall costs and enhance quality of life for patients.
 By enabling less invasive procedures, innovative diagnostic and therapeutic endoscopy, and early stage lung cancer evaluation and treatments, Olympus is transforming the future of healthcare.
-For more information visit Olympus at www.medical.olympusamerica.com.
+For more information, visit Olympus at medical.olympusamerica.com.

 6 Cost-Effectiveness Analysis of Morcellation Hysterectomy for Myomas.
 Pietro Bortoletto, BS, Brett D. Einerson, MD, MPH, Emily S. Miller, MD, MPH, and Magdy P. Milad, MD, MS